suchanuchp/temporal-structural-walk/README.md

 # Temporal-Structural Random Walk: Unifying Structural Proximity and Equivalence in Dynamic Networks

 ## Installation
+The code was tested on Python 3.7.11.
+The requirements are in `setup.py`.
 ```
 cd temporal_structural_walk
 pip install .